GaloisInc/crucible/crux-mir/example/README.md

 $ cargo crux-mir --lib
 ```

-The expected results are that the test is passing, and the output will be similar to this:
+We expect to see that our test is passing, and the output will be similar to this:

 ```
 Finished `test` profile [unoptimized + debuginfo] target(s) in 0.20s